 The proposed \ac{oikf} introduces a new form of the \ac{ss} model~\eqref{eq:ssmodel} by incorporating an additional variable into the observation signal, denoted as $\gvec{u}_t$.
 This variable $\gvec{u}_t$ represents the impulsive noise responsible for causing outliers.
 To improve the model's capability to handle heavy-tailed distributions in observations, we model this outlier $\gvec{u}_t$ as \acl{nuv} ${\vgamma}^2_t$, namely:

 where $p({\vgamma}^2_t)$ is the prior distribution of ${\vgamma}^2_t$.
 The assumption that \ac{nuv} modeling follows a Gaussian distribution does not imply that the noise obeys a conventional \ac{iid} Gaussian model and that it is perfectly suitable for representing outliers.
 This approach allows us to remain within the linear Gaussian framework without making strict assumptions about the outlier distribution. \figref{fig:SSmodel} demonstrates visually the integration of the \ac{nuv} representation into the overall model through a factor graph.
 The \ac{nuv} representation approach results in a sparse outlier detection solution~\cite{Loeliger2017,Loeliger2023}, indicating that most values of $\vgamma^2_t$ will be zero.
-Consequently, as can be seen in \eqref{eqn:u_MLE,2} this leads to $\gvec{u}_t=0$, suggesting the absence of outliers, as expected. \\ For any given observation sample $\gvec{y}_{t}$ \eqref{eq:ssmodely}, we define $\gvec{v}_t$ to be the error vector as the sum of two independent sources: the observation noise $\gvec{z}_t$ and the outlier noise $\gvec{u}_t$.
-Thus, the covariance matrix of $\gvec{v}_t$, $\gvec{\Gamma}_t$, is diagonal and comprises the sum of variances of the two noise sources, namely: } In case the matrix $\gvec{\Gamma}_t$ is non-diagonal, the \ac{kf} becomes nonlinear, requiring the use of an extended \ac{kf} (EKF).
+Consequently, as can be seen in \eqref{eqn:u_MLE,2} this leads to $\gvec{u}_t=0$, suggesting the absence of outliers, as expected. \\ For any given observation sample $\gvec{y}_{t}$ \eqref{eq:ssmodely}, we define $\gvec{v}_t$ to be the error vector as the sum of two independent sources: the observation noise $\gvec{z}_t$ and the outlier noise $\gvec{u}_t$. {Thus, the covariance matrix of $\gvec{v}_t$ is equal by definition:

+$\gvec{\Gamma}_t$ is diagonal and comprises the sum of variances of the two noise sources, namely: } In case the matrix $\gvec{\Gamma}_t$ is non-diagonal, the \ac{kf} becomes nonlinear, requiring the use of an extended \ac{kf} (EKF).
 In each \ac{kf} iteration, the temporary estimate of $\vgamma^2_t$ is incorporated into the overall covariance $\gvec{\Gamma}_t$, effectively reweighting the covariance noise of the observations.
 Consequently, this affects the Kalman gain $\Kgain_t$ in the \textit{update} equations, allowing to extract the information from all the noisy observations and leverage their information effectively.

 For the process of \ac{map} estimation of the unknown variance, ${\vgamma}^2_t$, we can apply either \ac{em} (\ssecref{subsec:EM_OIKF}) or \ac{am} (\ssecref{subsec:AM_OIKF}) algorithms.
 While in the \ac{em} approach, the second-order moment $\vnu_t$~\eqref{eqn:Gamma_cov} is directly estimated, in the \ac{am} approach, it is obtained from estimating the first-order moment $\gvec{v}_t$~\eqref{eqn:v_error} only, as summarized below: